What is the best house alarm system for you?

 The Gardaí do require at least one motion / internal sensor to help verify break-ins, but after that, it’s really up to you on how you want to secure your home.

 You can choose to add a sensor to all of your windows, some of your windows or none at all.
 It’s recommended to protect vulnerable windows, such as ones at the back of your home and ones that can be easily accessed from a slanted roof or garage.
+Not all companies offer the same level of flexibility, a lot will offer a ‘one-size fits all’ pack.
+Make sure you get the home security that gives you and your family peace of mind.

 Remember that burglars don’t carry ladders, so you don’t have to put a sensor on every window, you can always use a motion sensor to cover a whole room and a series of windows.